What to Do After a Semi-Truck Accident

 Report the Accident

 Contact your insurance company to report the accident.
 Stick to the facts and avoid speculation about your injuries.
-You will likely be contacted by the insurance company for the trucking company.
+Then, you will likely be contacted by the insurance company for the trucking company.
 In some cases, the company’s adjustor may even offer you a settlement.
 It’s always best to speak to your own lawyer before making any statements to other parties’ insurance representatives.
 Remember that your own lawyer has your best interests in mind.

 Speak to Your Attorney